 When will centers be accredited?

 The full accreditation criteria have been made available since late 2013 and are viewable here.
-PHA expects to launch the PHCC program in July 2014 with a call for online applications from prospective CCCs.
+PHA launched the PHCC program in July 2014 with a call for online applications from prospective CCCs.
 It should be noted that RCP applications will not be accepted until early 2017 and applicant programs will be sent notification regarding a specific date.
 A more complete timeline for the accreditation process is in development, but this initial accreditation process is anticipated to take three to four years.

 Is the PHCC initiative focused exclusively on PAH?